junglok/tem-docs/docs/batch/pbspro.md

 ```

 #### **Status of all your own jobs with comments**
-Display information for all of your unfinished jobs with `exec_host` and any `scheduler_comment` below the basic information.
+Show information for all your unfinished jobs, with `exec_host` and any `scheduler_comment` listed below the basic information.

 ```bash
 $> qstat -n -s -u $USER
 ```

 #### **Status of all jobs**
-Display information for all the jobs (including other users jobs)
+Show information for all jobs, including other users' jobs.

 ```bash
 $> qstat -a